 - If you are an operation user who lost the password, ask the admin user.
-The admin user can modify the password for an operation user. - If the admin user's password is lost, then contact local distributor.
+The admin user can modify the password for an operation user. - If the admin user's password is lost, then contact Hanwha Precision Machinery Co.

 Menu available to each authority